DUTCH Complete Adrenal Sex & Hormone Test for Men

 • Increased prostate cancer risk

-The rate of decline in testosterone levels varies in different individuals and is affected by chronic disease, such as obesity, illness, emotional stress, and medications.
-This decline can be decelerated by management of health and lifestyle factors.
+The rate of decline in testosterone levels varies in different individuals and is affected by chronic diseases such as obesity, illness, emotional stress, and medications.
+This decline can be mitigated by managing health and lifestyle factors.

 Many men feel this is part of getting older and do not realise that we can investigate the hormone imbalances and address them to help optimise health.

-The test measures testosterone, the stress hormones DHEA-S and Cortisol plus progesterone and oestrogen and their breakdown products.
-It covers 35 different hormones.
+The test measures testosterone, the stress hormones DHEA-S and Cortisol, plus progesterone and oestrogen and their breakdown products.
+It covers 35 different test markers.

-• Oestrogen, progesterone and testosterone – the important sex hormones
+• Testosterone, Oestrogen and progesterone: the important sex hormones

-• Daily free cortisol including 4 different samples taken over 24 hours providing information about stress patterns throughout the day.
+• Daily free cortisol: with 4 different samples taken over 24 hours, this provides information about stress patterns throughout the day

-• Oxidative stress marker (8OHdG) providing information about free radicals and damage to cells
+• Oxidative stress marker: (8OHdG) provides information about free radicals and damage to cells

 • 16-OH-E1